bitnami/charts/TESTING.md

   https: 8444
 ```

-> ℹ️ As you can see, parameters are encoded in the VIB pipeline files using base64
+> ℹ️ We used to inject the parameters directly into the VIB pipelines under `phases.verify.context.runtime_parameters` and encoded them as a base64 string.
+This approach was deprecated in favor of using a separate `.yaml` file under `.vib/ASSET/runtime-parameters.yaml`.

 1. Why was `moodleUsername` included?